 Today, the SPP is a statewide effort with programs in all 12 prisons in Washington State.
 Sustainable operations and a more productive and positive prison culture have allowed cost avoidance estimated at $4.3 million annually (that figure from 2012).
-We offer programming in four areas: 1. ecological conservation, 2. science & sustainability education, 3. sustainable operations, and 4. community contributions.
+We offer programming in five areas: 1. ecological conservation, 2. environmental education, 3. sustainable operations, 4. community contributions, and 5. biophilia.
 We also track and evaluate contributions from each program.
 With the expansion, it has become more important to define the SPP approach.
 Our experience points to five Essential Components: these are the unifying principles that guide our work.

 Nearly every SPP program also calls upon the expertise and support of additional partners.
 Key partners include (for details on each organization’s involvement with SPP, please click on the link):